dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/hubspot.md

    To read more about pipeline configuration, please refer to our [documentation](../../general-usage/pipeline).

-1. To load all the data from, contacts, companies, deals, products, tickets and quotes.
+1. To load all the data from contacts, companies, deals, products, tickets, and quotes into the destination.

    ```python
    load_data = hubspot()